FIDE titles: International Master (IM)

 After becoming an IM, most professional players set their next goal to becoming a Grandmaster.
 It is also possible to become a Grandmaster without ever having been an International Master.
-Larry Christiansen of the United States (1977), Wang Hao of China, Anish Giri of the Netherlands, Olga Girya of Russia (2021) and former world champions Mikhail Tal of the Soviet Union and Vladimir Kramnik of Russia all became Grandmasters without ever having been IMs.
+Larry Christiansen of the United States (1977), Wang Hao of China, Anish Giri of the Netherlands, Olga Girya of Russia (2021), former world champion Mikhail Tal, and former world champion Vladimir Kramnik of Russia, all became Grandmasters without ever having been IMs.
 Bobby Fischer of the United States attained both titles solely by virtue of qualifying for the 1958 Interzonal (IM title) and 1959 Candidates Tournament (GM title), only incidentally becoming IM before GM.
 The more usual path is first to become an IM, then move on to the GM level.

-On 25 May 2025, Roman Shogdzhiev became the youngest International Master at the age of 10 years, 3 months, and 21 days after playing in the RadnickiChess May IM Round Robin in Belgrade, Serbia, scoring 7/9 points.
-Previously breaking the record of Faustino Oro by over 5 months.
+On 25 May 2025, Roman Shogdzhiev became the youngest International Master at the age of 10 years, 3 months, and 21 days, after playing in the RadnickiChess May IM Round Robin in Belgrade, Serbia, scoring 7/9 points.
+He broke the previous record of Faustino Oro by over 5 months.

 FIDE Master (FM)

-Introduced in 1978 along with WFM, FM ranks below the title of International Master but ahead of Candidate Master.
+Introduced in 1978 along with WFM, FM ranks below the title of International Master, but ahead of Candidate Master.
 Unlike the Grandmaster and International Master titles, there is no requirement for a player to achieve norms.

 The usual way for a player to qualify for the FIDE Master title is by achieving an Elo rating of 2300 or more.
-There are also many ways the title can be gained by players with a rating of at least 2100 but less than 2300; they include:
+There are also many ways the title can be gained by players with a rating of at least 2100 but less than 2300.
+They include: